 A dark shade is very classic, so that should be your first choice.

 Three Piece Pinstripe Suit

-The addition of a vest or vest makes any suit even more classy, including pinstripe suits.
+The addition of a vest makes any suit even more classy, including pinstripe suits.

 However, it runs the risk of looking prim and perhaps a little stuffy if you wear a three-piece suit outside the appropriate setting, so save it for your more formal needs.

-On the other hand, the vest helps to dress up your suit by restoring some of the formality that you lose when you add in the stripes.
+On the other hand, the vest helps dress up your suit by restoring some of the formality you lose when you add in the stripes.